Jasminethecreator/Sprint-5-Job-Jobs/README.md

 # Contribution to the solution:

 I used Jira to track what I needed to do for the project, created my wireframe in adobe xd.
 I then created the app interface with tailwindcss.When a use enters an input and submits for a job result, the information/api is displayed.
 I created functionality with javascript: I used ayscn/await funcation to fecth the data, event listnters and dom manipulation to have the job search results to display in the html file.
-I was able to use paramters the specify the location to Massachestts and the the job title of Software engineering.
+I was able to use paramters that specify the location to Massachestts and the job title of Software engineering.
 I  created variables where I used to to display the objects in the jobposting.